 - Ask shopper to sign in with a social account or share an email address to start a chat to build your lists

-About 80% of shoppers are more likely to purchase from a store that offers a personalized experience.
-By personalization, we mean taking into account what the shopper likes, has previously shown interest in or purchased and then designing an online customer journey that is exclusive to their interests.
+Personalization today extends across the customer journey and enables brands to provide a consistent customer experience strategy that boosts conversions and increases customer retention.
+Approximately 80% of shoppers are more likely to purchase from a store that offers a personalized experience.
+By personalization, we mean considering what the shopper likes, has previously shown interest in, or purchased, and then designing an online customer journey that is exclusive to their interests.

 What is a recommendation engine?
 Well, you have seen it in action on Amazon and probably even interacted with it.

-A recommendation engine basically uses three types of filtering:
+A recommendation engine uses three types of filtering:

-- Item-item filtering: In this case, the recommendation engine finds items that have common underlying features.
-For example, if the shopper bought protein shake, the system will recommend a shaker to them.
+- Item-item filtering: The recommendation engine finds items that have common underlying features.
+For example, if the shopper bought a protein shake, the system will recommend a shaker to them.

 This type of recommendation engine builds user profiles based on what shoppers have liked or bought.
 It then offers them similar products from the store.